The guaranteed funding periods are as follows:

 Doctoral Completion Awards (DCA, not available to P1-P4 students):This Arts & Science funding program is aimed at PhD students who are leaving the funded cohort before finishing their degree.
 Administration of the DCA program is done by our department.

 - Have not received more than 1 year of support from the DCA program.

 - Have completed all their coursework and passed their appraisal exam (= achieved candidacy).

 - Have had a committee meeting in the last year and have shown good progress based on committee meeting reports and their supervisor's evaluation, and

 - Are recommended for support by their supervisors.

 Application Form and Deadline:

-The EEB Graduate Office will send the relevant information and form to all eligible students during the summer (usually late July or early August).
+The EEB Graduate Office will send the relevant information and form to all eligible students during the summer (usually June/July).
 The award value and information about payment of the award will be available in July.
 In recent years, the amounts have varied from $2000-2600 for domestic and double that for international students.